scholarship of integration

 Career Passport is an innovative program designed to support first and second-year students in their career preparation and provide an introduction to career development and decision-making as an undergraduate.
 Through Career Passport, students gain academic credit to participate in a series of career-related events and activities, such as resume creation and review and meeting with their Career Advisor.

-In this capstone course, doctoral candidates prepare for the journey out of their doctoral studies.
+In this Career Capstone course, doctoral candidates prepare for the journey out of their doctoral studies.
 This capstone is largely a personal discernment of one's place in higher education, the culmination of the doctoral journey, and an examination of a variety of post-graduate professional development opportunities.

 Click here for a report on the course outcomes.